0. Do Django models support composite primary key?

 In conclusion, I decided to proceed with Proposal 2 and 3.

-CREATE,UPDATE,DELETE will be supported by the extension class of Model in Proposal 3.
+INSERT,UPDATE,DELETE will be supported by the extension class of Model in Proposal 3.
 When I actually made it, it worked nicely with a small amount of code.
 I will proceed with the project while using the extended model.